Demystifying the Public’s Perceptions of Science

-Public debate continues to intensify for hot-topic environmental issues, such as climate change, despite significant scientific agreement on potential causes and consequences.
-This mismatch in views is both notable and curious.
-Why do some people distrust science?
+Public debate continues to intensify for hot topic environmental issues, such as climate change, despite significant scientific agreement on potential causes and consequences.
 How can we overcome these barriers?
-Who should advocate science?

 The goals of this workshop include:

-- Understanding the psychology behind public perceptions of science.
+- Understanding the psychology behind the public’s perceptions of science.

 - Discussing a scientist’s role in advocacy, and shifting expectations for the future.